Sven Burger, Bernd Rech

 Isolated sources appear, e.g., in quantum dot upconversion materials which are combined with periodic nanostructures.
 In order to simulate light scattering of isolated sources in such environments we use high-order FEM to simulate Maxwell’s equations in a subtraction field formulation.
 Localized sources are modeled here as periodic dipole sources.
 In order to build a non-periodic model of the source in the periodic medium, a summation is performed where the phase of the emitted field is varied over the Brillouin zone.
 A regular, cartesian sampling of this phase distribution has been shown to be inefficient as it requires too many fields before it converges, due to typically present singularities in Bloch space.
 Therefore cartesian sampling results in too large computation times.
 We develop adaptive approaches for sampling the Brillouin zone.

-First research results of this project include application of theoretical models for light matter interaction [1, 2, 3] to surface chemistry and photocatalysis [4, 5], as well as optimizations for energy-efficient light emitting devices and for photonic upconversion devices .
+First research results of this project include investigations of theoretical models for light matter interaction [1, 2, 3, 4, 5] as well as their applications to surface chemistry and photocatalysis [6, 7], as well as optimizations for energy-efficient light emitting devices , for photonic upconversion devices , and for photovoltaic devices .
 The images below show visualizations of field distributions in nanoscale devices some of which are realized experimentally at HZB.

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)